Catholic Answers: Which Bible Do Catholics Use?

 FAQs

-What does Islam say about the Catholic Bible?
+Does Islam recognize the Catholic Bible?

 0 Community answers